MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/images.md

 <a name="Icons_and_splashscreens" />

-## Icons and splashscreens
+## Icons and splash screens

-While not related to the [`Image`](xref:Xamarin.Forms.Image) view, application icons and splashscreens are also an important use of images in Xamarin.Forms projects.
+While not related to the [`Image`](xref:Xamarin.Forms.Image) view, application icons and splash screens are also an important use of images in Xamarin.Forms projects.

-Setting icons and splashscreens for Xamarin.Forms apps is done in each of the application projects.
+Setting icons and splash screens for Xamarin.Forms apps is done in each of the application projects.
 This means generating correctly sized images for iOS, Android, and UWP.
 These images should be named and located according to each platforms' requirements.

 ## Icons

 See the [iOS Working with Images](~/ios/app-fundamentals/images-icons/index.md), [Google Iconography](http://developer.android.com/design/style/iconography.html), and [Guidelines for tile and icon assets](/windows/uwp/controls-and-patterns/tiles-and-notifications-app-assets/) for more information on creating these application resources.

-## Splashscreens
+## Splash screens

-Only iOS and UWP applications require a splashscreen (also called a startup screen or default image).
+Only iOS and UWP applications require a splash screen (also called a startup screen or default image).

 Refer to the documentation for [iOS Working with Images](~/ios/app-fundamentals/images-icons/index.md) and [Splash screens](/windows/uwp/launch-resume/splash-screens/) on the Windows Dev Center.